tenzir/tenzir/rfc/002-fault-tolerance/README.md

   streamed to the client, allowing a gap-free observation of changes in the key-space.

-- Prefix reads can be used to retrive a full or partial subset of the key-value space, allowing the implementation of the `list` functionality.
+- Prefix reads can be used to retrieve a full or partial subset of the key-value space, allowing the implementation of the `list` functionality.

 - Etcd comes with a gRPC API, making it easy to embed for us.
 We're already